monikastrah/431-2020/classes/class14/README.md

     - If in crisis, ask for help.
 Check [CWRU's Mental Health Resources page](https://case.edu/wellness/campuswide-resources/mental-health-resources) for phone numbers and links.
     - Join the WHO [Big Event for Mental Health](https://www.who.int/news-room/events/detail/2020/10/10/default-calendar/the-big-event-for-mental-health), a global online advocacy event on mental health.
     - Review the WHO's [Mental well-being: resources for the public](https://www.who.int/news-room/feature-stories/mental-well-being-resources-for-the-public)
     - Take a walk.
 Stretch.
-Whatever you need.
+Do something that you think will make you happy.
+Happiness isn't optional.

 ## What Should I Be Working On?